-- (b) All of the following site conditions in this section must be met if subsurface trench onsite sewage systems are to be constructed: - (1) Sufficient area exists on the lot for an appropriately sized subsurface trench onsite sewage system, while meeting the: - (A) separation distances of section 61 of this rule; and - (B) dispersal area requirements of section 62 of this rule. - (2) The topographic position of the site on which the onsite sewage system is to be built is convex, hill slope, or flat.
-If surface and subsurface drainage can be diverted around the site, a toe slope position can be used. - (3) The site has a slope of fifteen percent (15%) or less.(4) Site conditions permit distribution of effluent to each trench of the subsurface soil absorption system so that each trench can be loaded with a proportionate volume of effluent - (5) Site conditions permit any seasonal high water table at the site of the proposed subsurface trench soil absorption system to be lowered to at least thirty-four (34) inches below original grade, in accordance with section 63 of this rule. - (6) When there are no horizons from original grade to thirty-four (34) inches below original grade in a soil developed from Wisconsin glacial till that shows effervescence when treated with a ten percent (10%) hydrochloric acid solution, unless: - (A) the on-site soils evaluation report shows that the presence of the horizon is not detrimental to the proper functioning of an onsite sewage system; and - (B) the determination in clause (A) is made using the guidelines as set forth in the soil manuals, technical bulletins, and handbooks of the NRCS guidelines and as approved by the department. - (7) When there are no soil horizons at the site from the original grade to thirty-four (34) inches below the original grade with: - (A) less than twenty percent (20%) clay by volume and greater than thirty-five percent (35%) coarse fragments by volume; or - (B) greater than or equal to twenty percent (20%) clay by volume and greater than sixty percent (60%) coarse fragments by volume. - (8) All soil horizons at the site from the original grade to thirty-four (34) inches below the original grade have a soil loading rate of not less than twenty-five hundredths (0.25) and not more than one and twenty-hundredths (1.20) gallons per day per square foot as determined from Table V, as follows:
+- (1) Sufficient area exists on the lot for an appropriately sized subsurface trench onsite sewage system, while meeting the: - (A) separation distances of section 57 of this rule; and - (B) dispersal area requirements of section 58 of this rule - (2) The topographic position of the site on which the onsite sewage system is to be built is convex, hill slope, or flat.
+If surface and subsurface drainage can be diverted around the site, a toe slope position can be used. - (3) The site has a slope of fifteen percent (15%) or less. - (4) Site conditions permit distribution of effluent to each trench of the subsurface soil absorption system so that each trench can be loaded with a proportionate volume of effluent. - (5) Site conditions permit any seasonal high water table at the site of the proposed subsurface trench soil absorption system to be lowered to at least thirty-four (34) inches below original grade, in accordance with section 59 of this rule. - (6) When there are no horizons from original grade to thirty-four (34) inches below original grade in a soil developed from Wisconsin glacial till that shows effervescence when treated with a ten percent (10%) hydrochloric acid solution, unless: - (A) the on-site soils evaluation report shows that the presence of the horizon is not detrimental to the proper functioning of an onsite sewage system; and - (B) the determination in clause (A) is made using the guidelines as set forth in the soil manuals, technical bulletins, and handbooks of the NRCS guidelines and as approved by the department. - (7) When there are no soil horizons at the site from the original grade to thirty-four (34) inches below the original grade with: - (A) less than twenty percent (20%) clay by volume and greater than thirty-five percent (35%) coarse fragments by volume; or - (B) greater than or equal to twenty percent (20%) clay by volume and greater than sixty percent (60%) coarse fragments by volume. - (8) All soil horizons at the site from the original grade to thirty-four (34) inches below the original grade have a soil loading rate of not less than twenty-five hundredths (0.25) and not more than one and twenty-hundredths (1.20) gallons per day per square foot as determined from Table IV, as follows: